telerik/maui-docs/controls/chart/series/cartesian/scatter-spline-series.md

 ## Customization Example

-You can further customize the Scatter Spline Series:
+You can further customize the ScatterSpline Series:

 ```C#
 	var series = new ScatterSplineSeries